lucusra/BotNet/README.md

 - `setConversionRate`: Changes the conversion rate of how many Credits is equal to an ETH.
 - `conversionRate`: Displays the conversion rate.

+## Future Implementations
+### DistributionBot 📠
+The DistributionBot receives and distributes Credits, from rogue HackerBots that have accumulated funds from exploiting systems on the Net, to the users that are a part of the _**Enigma**_.
+You may enter the _Enigma_ by paying the fee required at the time.
+- `enterEnigma`: Users pay the fee to enter the _Enigma_.
+- `requestNewFee`: Users input what price the _Enigma_ entrace fee shall be.
+(Pushes number into array)
+- `viewFee`: Allows you to view the current fee to enter the _Enigma_.
+(Calculates the average of all the `requestNewFee` array inputs)
+- `decryptEnigma`: Distributes funds accumulated from rogue HackerBots to accounts that have paid to enter the RoguePool.

+### BountyBot 📋
+The BountyBot has a list of people/organisations to hack, in which upon completition, you will receive ERC-721 NFTs that can be exchanged for Credits.

 ## License
 - https://github.com/lucusra/BotNet/blob/main/LICENSE
 - https://github.com/lucusra/BotNet/commit/a685fb56bf87904d37e02ec1ea0473efc479b9a8